amiller8045/osTicket-Config/README.md

 Configure Departments

-The deparment a person is assigned to will determine ticket visibility.
+The department a person is assigned to will determine ticket visibility.
 Admin Panel -> Agents -> Departments

 ![Departments](https://github.com/user-attachments/assets/93d64db4-a24b-4f63-851a-6bb50a04dcb2)